afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 Only a rough estimation of battery charge can be provided out of the box.
 Battery level will be unreliable until the battery is fully charged for the first time.

-For better battery levels, a battery calibration procedure must be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md) along with the required Arduino sketch.
+For better results, a battery calibration procedure must be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md) along with the required Arduino sketch.
 **This is not mandatory but highly recommended**.